Qualifications

 Like many educators, it is important for me to know that together we make a difference in the lives of our tamariki and their whānau.
 Certainly, my career as a teacher, writer, adult educator, researcher, chief adviser and manager has been shaped by that endeavour.

-I better understand now how Te Titiri o Waitangi can be embedded in learning design.
-There is much to challenge and to do to get this right.
+I better understand now how Te Titiri o Waitangi can be embedded in learning settings and organisations.
+There is much to do to get this right.
 In any role, I thrive on collaboration, where many different strengths can be recognised, accessed and employed to solve enduring issues that remain in our system.
 Mauriora!